alondmnt/parallel-comp/README.md

 ## extending to other job schedulers

-`paraschut` uses a generalized JobExecutor class for managing jobs. currently 4 JobExecutors are implemented: PBSJobExecutor, SGEJobExecutor, LocalJobExecutor, and FileJobExecutor.
+`paraschut` uses a generalized JobExecutor class for managing jobs. currently 5 JobExecutors are implemented: PBSJobExecutor, SGEJobExecutor, SlurmJobExecutor, LocalJobExecutor, and FileJobExecutor.
 PBSJobExecutor and SGEJobExecutor, for example, are two simple wrappers for the `qsub`, `qstat`, and `qdel` commands in PBS and SGE, respectively. potentially, a wrapper for any other job scheduler can be added as a new subclass and given as an argument to `submit_jobs`, `get_queue`, and other relevant functions.